 In 2018 ,the fashion marketplace Depop commissioned Lucy to exhibit her work in an exciting project called Wear the Movement (WTM).

 The project was multifaceted and consisted of: an exhibition, a clothing range and a short film.
-Lucy was commissioned to take part in all 3 stages.

 The exhibition took place at Corsica Studios, London.
 For one night , the interior surfaces of Corsica studios were plastered in smiley faces and decorative 90's rave inspired flyers.
 Original rave clothing was showcased alongside some of Lucy's original rave photography.
 DJ for the evening was Denis Sulta.